puhuanet/jenkins-jack/jacks.md

 ## Pipeline

-> __NOTE:__ This jack's commands are only visible when the view has the `groovy` language mode set.
+> __NOTE:__ Pipeline Jack command list are only visible when the view has the `groovy` language mode set.
 In order to execute a pipeline, you also must be editing a local file.

 ### Execute